chart21/hpmpc/README.md

 - Preprocessing (`PRE`): Some protocols support a preprocessing phase that can be enabled to accelerate the online phase.
 - SPLITROLES (`SPLITROLES`): By using the SPLITROLES flag when compiling, the framework compiles n! excutables for a n-PC protocol where each executable has a different player assignment.
 This allows load balance the communication and computation between the nodes.
 SPLITROLES 1 compiles all executables for a 3PC protocol, SPLITROLES 2 compiles all executables for a 3PC protocol in a setting with four nodes, and SPLITROLES 3 compiles all executables for a 4PC protocol.

 For nodes equipped with a 32-core AVX-512 CPU, a CUDA-enabled GPU, the following example may compile an optimized executables in a distributed setup.
-Note that this example inherently vectorizes the computation `PROCESS_NUM * DATTYPE/BITLENGTH * SPLITROLES_Factor` times.
+Note that this example inherently vectorizes the computation `PROCESS_NUM x DATTYPE/BITLENGTH x SPLITROLES_Factor` times.
 ```bash
 make -j PARTY=<node_id> FUNCTION_IDENTIFIER=<function_id> PROTOCOL=12 DATTYPE=512 PROCESS_NUM=32 RANDOM_ALGORITHM=2 USE_SSL_AES=0 ARM=0 USE_CUDA_GEMM=2 SEND_BUFFER=10000 RECV_BUFFER=10000 VERIFY_BUFFER=1 PRE=1 SPLITROLES=3.
 ```